The Home screen is your daily dashboard. It shows:

 Once you approve, the calendar updates immediately for both parents.

 Go to Records → Illnesses and tap +.
-Select the child, the type of illness, and the start date.
-Once logged, you can add:
+The Log Illness form asks for the child, the type of illness, and the start date.
+You can also add Prescribed Medicines (name and dosage) before saving.
+Once logged, open the illness to record:

 - Fever readings — temperature and time recorded